Southern Counties Veterinary Specialists 01425 485615

 Most shunt vessels are positioned extrahepatic and the treatment of choice for these patients is surgical closure of the abnormal vessel.
 However, in some patients (especially large breed dogs) the shunt vessel can be positioned within the liver.
 This makes it very difficult to access and close.

-Various minimally invasive techniques have been described for the treatment of intrahepatic portosystemic shunts, including ‘stent and coil’, and direct embolisation of the shunt vessel.
+Minimally invasive techniques have been described for the treatment of intrahepatic portosystemic shunts.
+The commonly offered ‘stent and coil’ technique does not close the shunt itself, it embolises the vein draining the shunt.
+Often complete closure is not possible with this technique and it carries the risk of new shunt connections forming.
+Many patients may therefore still need to stay on medical management following ‘stent and coil’ intervention.
 Long-term closure is, however, key for successful management of patients with intrahepatic shunts.
 For more detailed explanations, read more about intrahepatic shunts.

 Key facts